 What’s in it?Most of the music is drawn from the 19th-century pedagogical literature and includes etudes and exercises by Aguado, Bathioli, Carcassi, Carulli, Giuliani, Horetsky, Mertz, Molino, Moretti, Pelzer, Sor, Tárrega, and Zani de Ferranti.
 Also included are transcriptions of Renaissance lute music to explore certain techniques in more detail than the 19th-century masters did, specifically, rapid scales and contrapuntal playing.
 These composers include Besard, da Crema, Dalza, da Milano, Dlugorai, LeRoy, Mertel, John Johnson, and Valderrabano.
 The 30,000 word text is heavily annotated and the work features a three-page bibliography.

 Far from being another shopworn collection of studies, the exercises and etudes in The Classical Guitar Companion are presented in relationship to other etudes or exercises that approach the same or similar techniques; relevant writings and examples by composers discussing or demonstrating how they thought their works should be approached; and known fingering and performance practices.
-In other words, each section comprises a curated collection of works that presents a path to mastery.
+In other words, each chapter comprises a curated collection of works that presents a path to mastery.
 The Classical Guitar Companion is suited for students just starting their serious study of the instrument as well as advanced students looking to sharpen their skills, deepen their knowledge of our pedagogical literature, or fill in gaps in their training.

 Oxford adds that the:• Organization of material allows teachers and students to devise individual curricula and work in multiple areas simultaneously

 • Level of scholarly detail helps students understand historical fingering practices and connect these (and other material) to ease in performance.

 • Includes detailed explanations, along with examples and exercises for practice, of advanced guitar technique